April the giraffe has done it again!

 A lot of people love animals.
 Yes, that's obvious, but April's feed is a cool way of getting incredibly up close and personal with the circle of life, something most of us will never witness in person.
 Many teachers have commented on the park's Facebook page that they're using the livestream in their classrooms and have springboarded into all sorts of classroom lessons using April as the impetus.

 Others have commented (both seriously and facetiously) that viewers have no idea what they're in for.
 The miracle of birth, after all, can be a messy affair.
 The baby will come out long, leggy feet first and come slamming to the ground from an impressive height.
-Here's a video of a giraffe birth at the Memphis Zoo if you want to know what you (or rather, what April) are about to experience.
+Here's a video of a giraffe birth at the Memphis Zoo if you want to know what you are about to see.
 Keep an eye on the faces of some of the zoo visitors who are watching.
 It's definitely an awe-inspiring moment.

 We're looking for something positive

 The world is an interesting place right now.
 There's a lot of political upheaval and negativity, and April is a surprising bright spot amid all that turmoil.